phorton1/Arduino-esp8266/readme.md

 capacitor across VCC (and most other pins) and ground to help with noise problems but I am not doing that at this time and it seems to be working "ok".

+These mods are shown in the circuit diagram in my *Tumbller project*.

 ### Serial Baud Rates